samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Riposte

 When a creature misses you with a melee attack roll, you can take a Reaction and expend one Superiority Die to make a melee attack roll with a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike) against the creature.
-If you hit, add the Superiority Die to the attack’s damage.
+If you hit, add the Superiority Die to the attack's damage.

 #### Sweeping Attack